The Gross Truth

 The second head was Nurkly Neenr, a woman whose skull Captain Rob had won in a game of cards.
 She was worth betting because she was an excellent storyteller; her previous owner was extremely sour when she realized she’d no longer have someone to send her to sleep with bedtime yarns.
 Nurkly’s skull was covered in scrawl, but Alast could not yet read the story written across her face.
 It was her job to teach him how.
 Alast was just as desperate to learn reading and writing as anything else, but his progress was slow.
 That was due partly to what he feared was a permanent injury in his hands caused by the days on the rope ladder.
 While his fist could close as tightly as ever, his fingers often curled involuntarily.
 Knots were really more about swift wrist motions, but writing required precision he hadn’t yet regained.
 His letters looked like tiny twistenbeast with shaky legs that were always falling over.

 He wanted reading to be as straightforward as math, but he quickly realized there were far more letters than numbers and he couldn’t make the ones he wanted just by adding or multiplying the ones he knew.
 He kept at it diligently though, because much of the knowledge aboard the ship was locked away in books.
-Once he understood their silent language he could learn from them whenever he wanted; he thought it a great improvement over people who could decide they weren’t in the mood to teach.
+Once he understood their silent language he could learn from them whenever he wanted; he thought it a great improvement over folk who could decide they weren’t in the mood to teach.

 The third skull, a big bumpy one with a mix of iron and copper teeth, belonged to a man named Fulbur Gheesr.
 Fulbur didn’t like to talk about himself, so Alast didn’t know how he learned so much about Porce and its creatures.
 He taught Alast the basic principles of many sciences: geology, weather prediction, zoology, botany, and physics.
 Whenever it was time to discuss animals, Fulbur would order Alast to pick him up so they could take little trips about the ship.
 He would guide Alast through the corridors to the places where the few animals aboard were kept.
 Finick stayed with two much larger haunds kept as scent trackers.
 The three had become fast friends and whenever Alast walked by he often saw the three of them sleeping in a pile on a bed of straw.